Origin: a Latin derivative

 SOURCING BLACK SPRUCE: ENVIRONMENTAL STEWARDSHIP

-Black spruce trunks are generally considered too small and soft for timber, so they are primarily used in paper, lumber, and pulp industries as well as manufactured into various wood-based products, such as chopsticks.
+Black spruce trunks are generally considered too small and soft for timber, so they are primarily used in paper, lumber, and pulp industries as well as manufactured into various wood-based products, like chopsticks.
 The branches and needles are quickly stripped away to access the trunk for these industrial purposes, and are then left to rot.
 These left-to-spoil remnants create a significant issue that negatively affects both the environment and local economy, and historically no additional value was garnered from them—until now.

 USING IT AT HOME: THE VALUE OF BLACK SPRUCE